diogovincenzi/im-asimov/Readme.txt

 ChangeLog
 -------------------------------------------
+13/11/2016 - Beta 0.1.1
+- Removed black panel on the Command Module
+- Included alternate texture for the Command Module without the name.
+For now it has to be replaced by hand.
+Couldn't get Firespitter to do it.

 04/11/2016 - Beta 0.1.0
 - New Textures for all parts
 - New Models for Fuel Tank and Reactions Wheels